JuliusBoateng/hackers_secret_lock/README.md

 ## Output
 - If the output is a string of characters like `ogpyk` that is your encrypted/decrypted result!
 - If the output is `Usage: ./gridlock key text` then you did not enter the correct number of arguments
-- If the program quits unexpectedly, then your input was not valid.
-Only alphabetic characters are accepted for the key and text
+- If the output is `Key must be letters` then your key argument contained characters that are not allowed.
+Please only enter alphabetic characters.

 ## Historical Background/Context